Full Form of CVV – Card Verification Value

 A card verification value number can be found on debit and credit cards.
 A CVV is a three-digit number provided in the magnetic stripe of a debit or credit card.
-CVV can be located as a three-digit number provided at the back under the magnetic stripe of the MasterCard, Discover and VISA debit cards, credit cards and ATM cards.
-In the case of an American Express debit and credit card, CVV number can be found as a four-digit number provided at the front right side of the same.
+CVV can be located as a three-digit number provided at the back under the magnetic stripe of the MasterCard, Discover, and VISA debit cards, credit cards, and ATM cards.
+In the case of an American Express debit and credit card, the CVV number can be found as a four-digit number provided at the front right side of the same.

 But with growing Digitalization and online transactions, the scope for fraud has also risen.
-With the rise in frauds, the security mechanism in executing online transactions has also been constantly enhanced to safeguard the users from getting robbed.
-Debit and credit cards come with a CVV which acts as an added security feature in initiating online transactions.
+With the rise in frauds, the security mechanism in executing online transactions has also been constantly enhanced to safeguard the users from robbed.
+Debit and credit cards come with a CVV, which acts as an added security feature in initiating online transactions.

 CVV vs CVV2

 CVV and CVV2 differ from each other on various parameters.

 - A CVV2 is a type of CVV, and it is used for card, not the present type of transactions.
 On the other hand, a CVV can either be a card not present and card-present transactions.

 - CVV is the short form used for card verification value, whereas CVV2 is the short form used for card transaction value 2.

 - A CVV is a three-digit number displayed on the MasterCard, Discover, and VISA debit cards, credit cards, and ATM cards/ four-digit numbers displayed on the American Express debit and credit card, and it acts as an added security feature during online transactions.
 On the other hand, a CVV2 is a three-digit number generated during the second process, which is why it becomes more difficult to guess the same correctly.

 The benefits of CVV are provided as follows: